diepala/cantor/README.md

-# Cantor Master Key (Formerly 'Cantor MX')
+# Cantor MX

-This is a Cantor variant adjusted to support multiple switches, add hot swop kailh V1 & V2 sockets, and add a speaker.
+This is a Cantor variant adjusted to support Cherry MX 3 & 5 pin, Kailh Choc V1 & Kailh CHoc v2 (MX).
+It uses MX spacing, which makes it unique from other Cantors.
+Earlier versions of this repo used a complex 9-key footprint.
+That increased costs and was 'fiddly' - so i broke it out into a seperate repo: [Cantor Master Key](https://github.com/JellyTitan/Cantor-Master-Key)

+MX keycaps are slightly larger than Choc V1 caps that are used in the original cantor so the layout has been adjusted accordingly.
+None of the routing has changed, so any Cantor V1.0 firmware will work with the board.
+A piezzo buzzer has been added, but that doesn't need to be enabled to work.

+## Version 1.5 **(UNTESTED)**
+* Moved the "master key" variant to a separate repo.
+* Swapped in the kbd footprint
+* Made the kbd footprint double sided and embedded traces.
+* updated wiring
+* updated docs.
+* breakoff pinky clusters
+* Fixed broken speaker footprint.

-Version 1.4 **(UNTESTED)** adds:
+## Version 1.4 **(UNTESTED - spun off into "master key" repo)** adds:
 * breakoff pinky clusters
 * Keys 4, 14 & 25 fixed ground zone islands
 * Updated switch footprint to prevent ground islands.